fullfacing/keycloak4s/README.md

 (The core module is already included in all other modules and is not required to be pulled in under normal circumstances.)

-## Module: keycloak4s-admin <a name="keycloak4s-admin"></a>
+## Module: keycloak4s-core <a name="keycloak4s-core"></a>
-In order to make calls to Keycloak's [Admin API][Admin-API] a client needs to be created with the correct server details and credentials to connect to the Keycloak server, followed by a service handler that can invoke the calls.
-The process can be broken down into the following steps:

-**1 - Create a KeycloakConfig**<br/>
+The core module contains functionality (such as logging and error handling) and models shared between modules.

+Of note is the KeycloakConfig model that contains the details of a Keycloak server, it is oft required.
+It consists of the following:
-The KeycloakConfig contains the server details (URL scheme, host and port) to reach the Keycloak server, the credentials (realm name, client ID and client secret) for a [service account](https://www.keycloak.org/docs/latest/server_admin/index.html#_service_accounts) enabled admin client, and the name of the realm that will be accessed.
+* The URL scheme, host and port of the Keycloak server.
+* The name, client ID and client secret of the Keycloak realm providing authorization.
+* The name of the Keycloak realm to be targeted.

 *Example:*
 ```scala